gwendawong/sp24-cse110-lab4/expose/javascript/part2.md

 15. `==` does an equality check while `===` does a strict equality check.
 Essentially, `==` does type conversion and then comparison, while `===` compares both the values and data types of the operands directly against one another.
 16. Code is in file `part2-question16.js`.
 17. If the given function is called with the given input, the result will be `[2, 4, 6]`.
 First, `array` in `modifyArray` is assigned to the value of `[1,2,3]` and `callback` in `modifyArray` is assigned to `doSomething`.
 For each element of `array`, `doSomething` is called on it, and then that value is stored to the back of `newArr` (which was initialized to be empty). `doSomething` multiplies its input by `2`, so `newArr`, at the end of the for loop, is `array` except each value of `array` has been multiplied by 2. `newArr` is then returned, which is what the result was found to be.
+18. Code is in file `part2-question18.js`.
+19. The output of the given code is `\n\n3\n2` (two empty lines, followed by 3 on one line and 2 on the next line).